-North Carolina has the lowest rates for auto insurance in the country — on average $874 per year, compared to the nationwide average of $1,669.
+North Carolina’s auto insurance rates are on the low side — on average $789 per year, compared to the nationwide average of $1,009.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 North Carolina Minimum Liability

 Here’s the minimum amount of insurance you need to drive in North Carolina:

 These numbers are often shortened to 30/60/25.

 The state of North Carolina also requires your to purchase uninsured and underinsured motorist coverage.
 This protects you if you’re in an accident caused by a driver who doesn’t have enough insurance: An underinsured motorist might have minimum 30/60/25 coverage but cause an accident that costs more than this.
 With underinsured motorist insurance, your insurance company helps make up the difference.